mamonu/deeplearning_experiments/README.md

 Ways:

  1. Gradient Descent
-     - Take the dirivative of your loss, with respect to your parameters , and follow that derivative by taking a step backwards and repeat , until you get to the buttom.
+     - Take the derivative of your loss, with respect to your parameters , and follow that derivative by taking a step backwards and repeat , until you get to the buttom.

-<h2 id="6bd7e96f5a6e9231f7d947c5fc18e876"></h2>

 ## Numerical Stability